-The slower whales live in larger groups than the faster, slimmer whales and this is the reason that scientist believe that these whales breach more often.
+Slower whales live in larger groups than faster, slimmer whales, which is why scientists believe that these whales breach more often.

-Humpback whales can often be seen breaching, as can right whales and sperm whales.
+Humpback whales are often seen as breaching, as right can and sperm whales.
 Humpback whales and sperm whales can sometimes be seen doing belly flops, but some will make a complete breach out of the water.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.

 Carwardine, M. (2010).
 Whales, dolphins, and porpoises.
 London: Dorling Kindersley.

 Carwardine, M. (2017).
 Mark Carwardine’s guide to whale watching in North America : USA, Canada, Mexico, where to go, what to see.
 London: Bloomsbury.

 Hadoram Shirihai, Jarrett, B., Graeme Cresswell, and Kirwan, G.M.
 (2019).
 Whales, dolphins, and seals : a field guide to the world’s marine mammals.
 London: Bloomsbury Wildlife.

 Martin, T. (1990).
 The illustrated encyclopedia of whales and dolphins.
 Hodder.

 Nowak, R.M. and Walker, E.P.
 (1991).
 Walker’s mammals of the world.
 Baltimore: Johns Hopkins University Press.